It’s now or never. Or at least, now or who knows when.

 The bubbler is great for tree planting because the head slows down the rush of water so you can lay it where you need and not have to worry about washing away dirt or mulch with the pressure of the water coming out the nozzle.

 I already used a splitter to connect two Gilmour Flexogen Hoses and two bubblers, but I think I am going to get a three way splitter so that I can add a third and water all three baby trees at once.
-My setup is really easy to layout since the hoses are kink-resistant.
+My setup is really easy to lay out since the hoses are kink-resistant.

 I’ve learned a few other interesting tidbits as I have been planning and planting my orchard that I thought were worth sharing.

-2. Many fruit trees are grafted and if you are not careful, you may find that the root stalk takes over.
-(This has happened with one of my apples and you can clearly see that the stem that bolted from the root stock does not fruit and it needs to be pruned out).
 I also suspect that this is the issue with the two cherry trees.
-They are very shrubby and I think that they were sold as hardy varieties in my area (incorrectly) and what has persisted is only the root stock and not the actual grafted fruiting part of the tree.
-Knowing a bit about grafting is helpful to understanding orchard trees.
+They are very shrubby, and I think that they were sold as hardy varieties in my area (incorrectly) what has persisted is only the rootstock and not the actual grafted fruiting part of the tree.
+Knowing a bit about grafting is helpful in understanding orchard trees.

-3. Pruning is a skill I am still developing – particularly when it comes to fruit trees.
-There is a lot to know and some real technique involved in making good cuts.
-Fruit trees are not so different than other trees and generally you want to prune for shape and size and to remove overlapping branches.
 But I didn’t, until recently, know about tipping cuts.
 These are cuts you make in the winter and they also encourage new growth (and fruit).
 Tipping cuts are made on new small branches.
 They are angled cuts made about ¼” above a bud – basically pruning away the tips of branches.
-I have seen how pruning can dramatically improve the quantity of fruit produced and now that I have established a couple trees, I am eager to try this technique as well.
+I have seen how pruning can dramatically improve the quantity of fruit produced, and now that I have established a couple of trees, I am eager to try this technique as well.

 Have you planted fruit trees or a backyard orchard?
 As a novice orchardist, I’d love to hear some of you best tips for growing fruit trees.